Baby Eczema

 Make the call if your baby’s eczema doesn’t begin to get better within a week of starting over-the-counter hydrocortisone creams.
 It may be time for a prescription medicine.

-Also check with your doctor if yellow or light brown crust or pus-filled blisters appear on top of the eczema.
-This could be the sign of a bacterial infection that needs antibiotics.
+Also, check with your doctor if yellow or light brown crust or pus-filled blisters appear on top of the eczema.
+This could indicate a bacterial infection that needs antibiotics.

 You should call your doctor if your baby is around anyone who has cold sores or genital herpes.
 Eczema can make your little one more likely to pick up those germs.